When the stipend support comes to an end in the 4th medical school year:

 Please let me know if you have any questions about the above policy or suggestions for modification.

-If you will not be engaged in a clerkship after May 22nd, 2014, your stipend support will be terminated effectively May 23rd end of business (assuming you are engaged in academic effort up until graduation, approximately).
+If you will not be engaged in a clerkship after May's Commencement date, your stipend support will be terminated effectively on Graduation at the end of business day (assuming you are engaged in academic effort up until graduation, approximately).
 If your clerkship ends before commencement, your stipend will be terminated on the last day of your clerkship, at the close of business.

 Upon a student's appointment (GAs, RAs, or TAs) termination as an employee, the student will have 28 days of continuing coverage of his/her health insurance coverage, then COBRA kicks in.
 COBRA is retroactive for 60 days for eligibility as long as he/she enrolls in COBRA within 60 days of his/her old coverage, which offers the opportunity for additional temporary extension of your health insurance benefits.

 As a Fellow, students do not get 28 days extended coverages.
-Please inquiry about the COBRA coverage.
+Please inquire about the COBRA coverage.

 Additional information regarding COBRA can be viewed at the Human Resources COBRA link.
-If you need further clarification, please e-mail Edmond at the below e-mail address.
+If you need further clarification, please e-mail Kristen at the below e-mail address.